asis2016/django-blog-app/README.md

 # A Basic Django Blog App

-This is a simple demonstration of Blog (app) made in Django framework.
+This is a simple demonstration of a Blog (app) made in Django framework.